Johnny Thunders: Solo career, Gang War and Heartbreakers reunions

-France, collaborations and final years

 In the 1980s, Thunders lived in Paris and Stockholm with his wife and daughter.
-In 1985 he released Que Sera Sera, a collection of new songs with his then band The Black Cats, and "Crawfish", a duet with former Snatch vocalist Patti Palladin.
-Three years later he again teamed up with Palladin to release Copy Cats, a covers album.
-The album, produced by Palladin, featured a wide assortment of musicians to recreate the 1950s and 1960s sound of the originals, including Alex Balanescu on violin, Bob Andrews on piano, The Only Ones John Perry and others on guitar, and a horn section.
+In 1985, he released Que Sera Sera, a collection of new songs with his then band the Black Cats, and "Crawfish", a duet with former Snatch vocalist Patti Palladin.
+Three years later, he again teamed up with Palladin to release Copy Cats, a covers album.
+The album, produced by Palladin, featured a wide assortment of musicians to recreate the 1950s and 1960s sound of the originals, including Alexander Balanescu on violin, Bob Andrews on piano, the Only Ones' John Perry and others on guitar, and a horn section.

+Final years

-From August 1988 until his death in April 1991, Thunders performed in The Oddballs, with Jamie Heath (saxophone), Alison Gordy (vocals), Chris Musto (drums), Stevie Klasson (guitar) and Jill Wisoff (bass).
-From April–May 1990, Johnny performed an acoustic tour of the UK and Ireland joining up occasionally with John, Sam and Peter of The Golden Horde, whom he had met and played with previously in 1984 at the TV Club, and were concurrently on tour (of the UK and Ireland) at that time also, for full-band electric performances and TV appearances.
-On May 8, 1990, recording sessions in London for a joint EP-single cover version with The Golden Horde of "Sugar, Sugar" by The Archies, and original material, had to be cancelled when Johnny experienced health problems following his performances in Wakefield, UK while on tour.
+From August 1988 until his death in April 1991, Thunders performed in the Oddballs with Jamie Heath (saxophone), Alison Gordy (vocals), Chris Musto (drums), Stevie Klasson (guitar) and Jill Wisoff (bass).
+From April–May 1990, Thunders performed an acoustic tour of the UK and Ireland joining up occasionally with John, Sam and Peter of the Golden Horde, whom he had met and played with previously in 1984 at the TV Club, and were concurrently on tour (of the UK and Ireland) at that time also, for full-band electric performances and TV appearances.
+On May 8, 1990, recording sessions in London for a joint EP-single cover version with the Golden Horde of "Sugar, Sugar" by the Archies, and original material, had to be cancelled when Thunders experienced health problems following his performances in Wakefield, England, while on tour.

 His final recording was a version of "Born To Lose", with German punk rock band Die Toten Hosen, recorded 36 hours before his death in New Orleans.